 10. Does the provider offer any other ‘perks’ or incentives to its employees, such as pension provision, free vouchers, or referral commissions if you recommend a colleague?

-Do you need an umbrella company?
+Do you need a PAYE umbrella company?

 Your data will be securely sent to Churchill Knight Umbrella, and will not be stored by us, or used for any other purpose